Storware/vprotect-manual/deployment/protected-platforms/virtual-machines/red-hat-virtualization.md

 This strategy supports incremental backups.

-QCOW2 format is required for incremental backups so disks enabled for the incremental backup will use QCOW2 format instead of raw format.
+The QCOW2 format is required for incremental backups so that disks enabled for incremental backup use the QCOW2 format instead of the raw format.

 Also, this strategy doesn't need snapshots in the backup process.
-Instead of it, every incremental backup uses a checkpoint that is a point in time that was created after the previous backup.
+Instead, every incremental backup uses a checkpoint that is a point in time that was created after the previous backup.

 ### Export storage domain \(API v3\)

 This setup requires you to create a storage domain used for VM export.
-The export storage domain should accessible also by vProtect Node in its staging directory.
-This implies that storage space doesn't have to be exported by vProtect Node - it can be mounted from an external source.
-The only requirement is to have it visible from both the RHV host and Node itself.
+The export storage domain should also be accessible by vProtect Node in its staging directory.
+This implies that the storage space doesn't have to be exported by vProtect Node - it can be mounted from an external source.
+The only requirement is to have it visible from both the RHV host and the Node itself.
 Keep in mind that ownership of the files on the share should allow both vProtect and RHV to read and write files.

-The backup process requires that once the snapshot is created it will be cloned and exported \(in fact to the vProtect Node staging\).
+The backup process requires that once the snapshot is created, it will be cloned and exported \(in fact to vProtect Node staging\).
 The reason for additional cloning is that RHV doesn’t allow you to export a snapshot directly.
-The Node can be outside of the environment that you backup.
+The Node can be outside of the environment that you back up.

 This strategy is going to be deprecated, as Red Hat may no longer support it in future releases.